CENTRE FOR HUMAN RIGHTS, REFUGEE LAWS AND INTERNATIONAL HUMANITARIAN LAW

 Director (Academics), RCL, Bengaluru.
 [Former Vice - Chancellor, NUALS, Kochi]

-Principal In-charge & Professor of Law RCL, Bengaluru.
+Principal In-Charge & Associate Professor, RCL, Bengaluru.

 Ms. Anjali Prabhakaran,